Rev. John M. Bauer

-Steve and his wife Joanne have been married for 29 years and have three grown children, one of whom teaches theology and is the Director of Faith Formation and Campus Ministry at Thomas More High School in Milwaukee, Wisconsin.
+Steve and his wife Joanne have been married for 30 years and have three grown children, one of whom teaches theology and is the Director of Faith Formation and Campus Ministry at Thomas More High School in Milwaukee, Wisconsin.

 Bob has led national printing sales specializing in the reproduction of first quality retail printed products, corporate communications and direct mail products, including limited edition art reprints, fine art posters, greeting cards and coffee table quality case-bound books.
 Bob has also developed programming, advertising and community service products for Relevant Radio.
 He was peripherally involved in arguably the finest printing project of the modern era – The St John’s Bible Heritage Edition.

-Conroy currently assists companies committed to developing various products and new markets.
+Bob currently assists companies committed to developing various products and new markets.
 He uses writing, photography, art, direct mail, radio, television and social media to promote his clients’ projects to precisely targeted market segments.

 He lives near downtown Minneapolis with his wife Dana.

-Denny has been the Parish Administrator at Guardian Angels Church in Oakdale for the past eight years.
+Denny has been the Parish Administrator at Guardian Angels Church in Oakdale for the past 13 years.
 Previously he worked in the corporate world managing businesses, the last being a large dental lab as President and CEO.

 Yen Fasano is a proud alumna of the College of St. Benedict and received her Master’s in Educational Leadership at Christian Brothers University.
 She has dedicated her teaching career to Catholic Schools, from the inner cities of Memphis and Chicago to the suburbs of Cleveland and Minneapolis.
-She is actively involved in the Vietnamese community and her local parish at St. John Neumann in Eagan.
-Together with her husband, Frank, they are raising three children while she is navigating the ropes of SAHM-hood.
+Yen and her husband Frank are raising three children while Yen navigates the ropes of SAHM-hood.

 Lisa Gott graduated from St. Catherine University and worked in the financial services industry.
 She has since spent her time working with various nonprofits in the Twin Cites area.
-Lisa served on the steering committee for the formation of Faithful Shepherd Catholic School in Eagan, was President of her parish’s Catholic School Advisory Committee and was a Confirmation leader for four years.
-Lisa and her husband were the chair couple for the 2009 and 2010 Catholic Services Appeal Campaigns and believe in the purpose and mission of the Foundation.
-She currently serves on the board for Gott To Lax Initiative, a non-profit established in memory of her son.
-Most recently she has become a Master Gardener for Washington County and enjoys sharing her gardening experience with the Habitat For Humanity landscape projects.
+Lisa is a member of her parish’s Council of Catholic Women (CCW), and served on the steering committee for the formation of Faithful Shepherd Catholic School in Eagan, was President of her parish’s Catholic School Advisory Committee, and was a Confirmation leader for four years.
+In memory of her son, she helped to establish a non-profit that, for three years, held high school lacrosse tournaments.
+The Gott To Lax Initiative raised money for college lacrosse scholarships and taught lacrosse skills to underserved children in the metro area.
+Lisa is also a University of MN Master Gardener Volunteer for Washington County and enjoys sharing her gardening experience with Habitat For Humanity’s landscape projects.

 Reverend Patrick Hipwell

 Fr.
-Patrick Hipwell came to Nativity of Our Lord Catholic Church following his service to Immaculate Heart of Mary (IHM) in Minnetonka and Church of Saint Anne in Medina, Minnesota.
+Patrick Hipwell came to Nativity of Our Lord Catholic Church following his service to Immaculate Heart of Mary (IHM) in Minnetonka and the Church of Saint Anne in Hamel, Minnesota.
 His professional career includes teaching at The Saint Paul Seminary School of Divinity, University of St. Thomas.
 He has applied his combination of practical and academic experience to a variety of leadership roles.